Here's Every Reference in Taylor Swift's New Video

 The NFL?

-In the following scene, Swift performs as a majorette alongside Urie, perhaps referencing her ties to American football: she announced the song and video during the NFL Draft on Thursday night.
+In the following scene, Swift performs as a majorette alongside Urie, perhaps referencing her association with American football: she announced the song and video during the NFL Draft on Thursday night.

 Cowboy boots